BastilleBSD/bastille-ui/README.md

 Commands
 ========

-This API currently does the following commands:
+The UI currently does the following commands:

 create